-The U.S. Department of Energy’s (DOE) Water Power Technologies Office (WPTO) seeks comments from the non-federal hydropower community on data and research needs to help the office explore how to leverage state-of-the-art climate change science to inform long-term hydropower operation and resource planning.
-Responses are due Monday, June 06, 2022, by 5:00 p.m.
-ET.
+The U.S. Department of Energy’s (DOE) Water Power Technologies Office (WPTO) seeks comments from the nonfederal hydropower community on data and research needs to help the office explore how to leverage state-of-the-art climate change science to inform long-term hydropower operation and resource planning.
+Responses are due by the extended deadline of Monday, Aug.
+8, 2022, by 5 p.m.
+ET (previously June 6, 2022).

 As directed by Section 9505 of the SECURE Water Act (SWA) of 2009, WPTO previously conducted three rounds of assessments to evaluate the effects of climate change on hydroelectric energy generated from 132 U.S. federal hydropower plants marketed by four power marketing administrations (PMAs).
 While this WPTO-led effort provided preliminary insights to help understand the broad impacts of climate change on federal hydropower resources, the assessment did not cover non-federal hydropower assets, which also experience climate change impacts.

 Understanding climate change impacts on hydropower is critical for future hydropower operations and planning, but many smaller utilities may not have dedicated, in-house resources for modeling and evaluating climate risks.
 The information collected from this Request for Information will help WPTO design future research and development initiatives, tools, and datasets that address the risk of long-term climate change on hydropower generation and reduce a utility’s burden in conducting its own full-scale climate risk assessment.

 - Non-federally owned facilities and assets of potential concern.